Psilocybin: New Hope for Dystonia Patients?

 A recovery plan is then devised to help improve all aspects of your nervous system’s health.
 This is very much an active learning process, rather than a passive treatment: you learn to use once again the muscles and nerves that your brain has been avoiding; you recognize habitual movement patterns that are contributing to your dystonia and substitute them with more functional ones; you learn to identify your thought patterns and gain practical skills to help rewire your brain away from anxiety and towards a more intentional and compassionate inner dialogue.
 Throughout the process, a regimen of frequent psilocybin microdosing and more sporadic higher-dosage sessions helps your brain create the new connections it needs.

-A few months later, there are no more visible signs of your dystonia.
+As you further advance in your recovery, there are no more visible signs of your dystonia.
 Spin classes have taken the place of tennis games: you learned that the symmetrical action helps you maintain harmony in your nervous system.
 You notice you’ve become more assertive at work, since you’re not trying to go unnoticed during meetings for fear of your colleagues’ looks of commiseration.
 The future seems filled with potential, and you feel grateful for getting a second chance at living your life fully.

 Hope for Dystonia